githubtraining/training-manual/class-outlines/GitHub-for-Everyone.md

     - Create line comment
     - Add a general comment to the discussion
     - Add :+1: emoji
-  - **LAB:** Learner creates a pull request and then comments on someone else's pull request.
+  - **LAB:** Learner creates a pull request and then comments on someone else's pull request

 ===== PACE CHECK =====